 I wrote the following years before the Las Vegas massacre.
 Before the carnage was cleaned up, the predictable cry rose from the anti-gunners, blaming the inanimate metal object.
-Interesting, when a bomber kills people, they blame the bomber, and not the bomb.
+Interestingly, when a bomber kills people, they blame the bomber, and not the bomb.
 I wonder why?

 To Each According to His Needs